facebookresearch/xformers/HOWTO.md

 ### Hierarchical Transformers

 The original Transformer proposal processes ("transforms") sequences of tokens, across possibly many layers.
-Crucially, the number of tokens is unchanged cross the depth of the model, and this prove to be really efficient in many domains.
+Crucially, the number of tokens is unchanged across the depth of the model, and this proved to be really efficient in many domains.

-It seems that some domains could however benefit from an architecture more typical from CNN, where there's a tradeoff across the depth of the model in between the spatial extent (ie: number of tokens) and their expressiveness (ie: the model or embedding dimension).
+It seems that some fields could however benefit from an architecture more typical from CNN, where there's a tradeoff across the depth of the model in between the spatial extent (ie: number of tokens) and their expressiveness (ie: the model or embedding dimension).
 These architectures are handled in xformers, through the "patch_embedding" element, which translates the sequence of tokens from one layer to another.

 A small helper is provided to make it easier to generate matching configurations, as follows.
 We present in this example a truncated version of a small [Metaformer](https://arxiv.org/abs/2111.11418v1).